mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

 One thing that must never be done is to push secret tokens to a public repository, so in order to have some security in place, I zipped the `.semipheral` directory and used the Travis-CI CLI tool to encrypt it.

->Note: This assumes you have installed Travis-CI CLI and ran `travis login`
+>Note: This assumes you have installed Travis-CI CLI and ran `travis login`.

 >See installation instructions: https://github.com/travis-ci/travis.rb#installation

 ```